Azuriel-stream/TankAudit/README.md

 * **Healthstone:** Checks your bags if a Warlock is present in the group/raid.

 ## Tips
-* **Leveling Friendly:** The addon checks your spellbook before alerting.
-It won't yell at a low-level Druid for missing *Bear Form* or a Warrior for missing *Defensive Stance* if you haven't visited the trainer to learn them yet.
+* **Leveling Friendly:** The addon checks your spellbook (by Icon) before alerting.
+It won't yell at a low-level Druid for missing *Bear Form* if you haven't visited the trainer yet.
 * **Low Friction:** The UI is designed to be invisible when you are doing your job correctly.
 If the screen is empty, you are ready to pull.